 For large amounts of crabgrass in your lawn, the most efficient way to kill it is to mix a selective, post-emergent herbicide with a surfactant and spray the patches where crabgrass is rampant.

-- For Bermudagrass, Zoysia grass, and fescue, apply a selective post-emergent crabgrass killer containing quinclorac.
+- For Bermudagrass, Zoysia grass, and Fescue, apply a selective post-emergent crabgrass killer containing quinclorac.

 Spot-treating with glyphosate